Seizing opportunities and embracing change

 All good things must come to an end, and the Olympic torch made its way onwards to Sochi, and I took a job as Head of Communications at the Guardian.
 It felt amazing to be surrounded by people who lived for news, who cared about making the world a better place.
 It was fast paced, dramatic and dynamic, as the editorial teams broke huge stories such as the Edward Snowden revelations and the Panama Papers.

 My mother was diagnosed with cancer and died in 2017.
-I left Guardian US and moved back to the UK when the prognosis became clear; 3,000 miles was just too far away.
+I left Guardian US and moved back to the UK when the prognosis became clear at the end of 2016; 3,000 miles was just too far away.
 In every dimension this was a clear and easy decision.
 I would make it again in a heartbeat and have no regrets, but it was hard from a professional and personal perspective.
 I absolutely loved living in New York, I loved news media and the Guardian, and I can still see myself there in a different life.

 I ended up back in London working for a tech company disrupting the energy sector, OVO.
-It's a great place with amazing, passionate people, who really supported me through some dark times.
+It was a great place with amazing, passionate people, who really supported me through some dark times.
 Ultimately it wasn't the right fit but it gave me hugely valuable insight into how young companies scale and the challenges they face.
-But more importantly, it also gave me clearer focus on the reality that I need to have more purpose and I have to really care about the subject matter of what I do: the energy sector just wasn’t my thing.

-My search for purpose took me - via a short sabbatical in Berlin - to an international NGO, MSI, a provider of reproductive health services across the globe.
+Following my break, I returned to London to an international NGO, MSI, a provider of reproductive health services across the globe.
 I was excited to raise MSI’s voice in the abortion debate which had really heated up following the election of Donald Trump and to gain experience in a non-profit setting.
 I travelled a lot, met loads of incredible, inspiring people - mostly women - whose realities were so different from my comfortable London life.
-It gave me a new perspective, although I found the pace of the non-profit world slow after media and tech.
+It definitely gave me a new perspective but I had a bit of a itch I wanted to scratch...

-I think my childhood experience of frequent change and new beginnings has taught me to be really adaptable, which in turn led me to some incredible places and gave me hugely broad experience; but I increasingly felt an emptiness at the heart of my career.
-I didn’t want to talk about what other people were doing anymore, I wanted to actually do something myself.
+I think my childhood experience of frequent change and new beginnings has taught me to be really adaptable, which in turn led me to some incredible places and gave me hugely broad experience; but I increasingly felt that I didn’t want to talk about what other people were doing anymore, I wanted to actually 'do' something myself.

 Advice to my younger self